 USAID has brought ‘Forward Policy’

-JS and OC reached to office of Helen Killer International (HKI) at Patan for meeting with Pooja Pandey, DCoP- suaahara.
+JS and OC reached to office of Helen Killer International (HKI) at Patan for meeting with Pooja Pandey, DCoP- Suaahara.
 We informed to receptionist that we are there to meet PP, after listening to us receptionist informed to PP, then she came to see us in a while by then we were sitting on sofa the sofa put in front of the reception for a while.
 As PP had come out from her office room we greeted her, after exchanging greeting and talked shortly she asked us to move to the meeting hall we then moved to meeting hall.
 When we all sat comfortably in the meeting hall at the chairs JS introduced OC with PP.

 Then JS initiated talk with PP describing shortly about the project.
 He further explained that, it is a two years project which looks at the role of various intermediary organizations in the entire chain of foreign aid specifically maternal and child health projects in Nepal and Malawi.
 We have done inception workshop on the month of July and currently we are working on mapping of all projects on maternal and child health particularly since 1990, we are hoping we complete it by this October and then we will pick up 4 projects from the mapping for detail study.
 While doing detail study we will explore link between two different worlds, donors at the top level to FCHVs, a mother and a child at the bottom.